saf-dmitry/mdviewer/README.md

 The rendering performance can vary greatly based on your configuration settings and the document content.
 There are several factors that can affect rendering speed:

-- __Markdown processor__
+- __Document processor__

-    Different Markdown processors have different performance, which depends on the type of content you have in your document.
+    Different processors have different performance, which depends on the type of content you have in your document.

-- __Markdown documents containing a lot of math expressions__
+- __Documents containing a lot of math expressions__

     The math rendering performance generally depends on the [MathJax][mathjax] configuration, especially the output processor options.
 Depending on type and complexity of your math you may consider using [KaTeX][katex] as alternative LaTeX math renderer.